314lipczuk/ODE_project_report/main.typ

 parsing function for the data it generated. \
 An interactive environment for simulating behavior and exploring perturbations to parameters was constructed using marimo notebooks. \
-Parameter estimation was done using tools from SciPy library, namely `minimize` and `solve_ivp` to optimize loss function and to solve a numerical system respectively.
+Parameter estimation was done using tools from SciPy library @scipy, namely `minimize` and `solve_ivp` to optimize loss function and to solve a numerical system respectively.
 The general scheme involved minimizing residual sum of squares for the data given in an experiment across all the groups in a given experiment.

 Codebase is structured mainly around a `Model` class that implements model definition, parameter estimation and simulating a trajectory given a stimulation pattern, parameters, and the initial condition.
-Each experiment has its own light-stimulation function and normalization and filtering of data.
+Each experiment has its own light-stimulation function and a function to read, filter, and normalize data.

 = Results